highlight/highlight.io/docs-content/getting-started/backend-sdk/python.md

 pip install highlight-io
 ```

-If you are uswing a Flask app, you'll need the Flask integration.
+If you are using a Flask app, you'll need the Flask integration.

 ```bash
 poetry add highlight-io[Flask]